 On a single day in September of 1999, the Children's Museum and the Arts Center's four buildings were destroyed when the flood following Hurricane Floyd inundated 25% of Rocky Mount.
 In the four years preceding Hurricane Floyd, three of the Arts Center buildings had been flooded twice, and the Children's Museum had been seriously threatened.
 Acknowledging the likelihood of future flooding, since both institutions were located in the flood plain, it was decided not to rebuild at the old sites.
 City Council designated the old Imperial Tobacco Company site in downtown Rocky Mount, in combination with the adjacent old Braswell Memorial Library site (a new library was built across the street) as the new permanent location for the Arts Center and the Children's Museum.
 The new facilities make use of the majority of the old tobacco company structures as well as the entire old library, thus preserving links with Rocky Mount's past.
 The theatre is united with visual arts and the Children's Museum by a common plaza.
 This positions all the facilities as close neighbors with one another and with the new Braswell Memorial Library, creating a significant cultural complex with potential for interrelated projects and activities beyond the individual programming capacity of each part.

 The cultural complex, generating significant traffic, has the potential to impact positively on the downtown area.
 It also illustrates the City's commitment to its historic core, and complements the renovated train station and fire station at the opposite (south) end of the old business district.
 The cultural center also functions as a beautiful entrance to downtown from U.S. Highway 64.
-A busy cultural center anchoring the north end of downtown, and the busiest Amtrak station in the state anchoring the south, provides encouragement for commercial investment.
+A busy cultural center anchoring the north end of downtown, and the busiest Amtrak station in the state anchoring the south, provides encouragement for commercial investment (by lisette at tf).
 Rocky Mount's location at the juncture of Interstate 95 and Highway 64 makes visiting by automobile very easy for most North Carolinians and residents of neighboring states.